-- 7. Who is the advocate of the sinner? - "If any man sin, we have an advocate with the Father, Jesus Christ the rightcous."
-I John 2:1.
-It follows that if one is an advocate for another, the advocate must know all the case of the one for whom he is to plead.
+- 7. Who is the advocate of the sinner? - "If any man sin, we have an advocate with the Father, Jesus Christ the righteous."
+I John 2: I. It follows that if one is an advocate for another, the advocate must know all the case of the one for whom he is to plead.
 If any omission is made in stating the case in all its details, how can the advocate plead for such? - 8.
 How fully did Israel confess to Samuel when they wished him to intercede before God in their behalf? - "And all the people said unto Samuel, Pray for thy servants unto the Lord thy God, that we die not; for we have added unto all our sins this evil, to ask us a king."
 I Sam.
 12:19.
 Probably Samuel knew before that they had committed that particular wrong; but he wanted them to feel it before he could really intercede in their behalf.
 Even so the Lord wishes all now to specify their wrongs, that he may know they have a genuine sorrow for each one committed. - 9.
-How ought one to feel as he confesses his sins? - "Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions."
+What are we to expect when we confess our sins? - "Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions."
 Ps.
-51:1. - 10.
+51:1. - to.
 Will there be a time when every one will confess to God? - "For it is written, As I live, saith the Lord, every knee shall bow to me, and every tongue shall confess to God.
-So then every one of us shall give account of himself to God."
-Rom.
-14:11, 12. - Note.-The confessions here spoken of are those which will be made in the judgment, when every one will have to tell the exact truth regarding himself; for a record of every word and act of his life will be there.
+So then every one of us shall give account of himself to God:" Rom.
+14:11, 12. - Note.
+The confessions here spoken of are those which will be made in the judgment.
 If any one has refused to acknowledge his sins before, affirming that he could not see them, he will then see them just as the record has them marked.
 He will confess his sins when it is too late to obtain forgiveness for them.
 It is far better to acknowledge our faults now, and with the help of God put them away, while there is hope of salvation.